xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-22-i-thought-youd-be-here-too-fundraiser-at-the-tote.md

   </a>
 </div>

 Waxman, a Naarm experimental post-hardcore 3-piece, started their set with no guitarist to be seen, holding their own with only bass and drums.
-Arriving late, their guitairist quickly set up and joined them to play as a full band.
-All three members shared the responisbility of vocals, adding further complexity and detail to the act.
-Their sound was thick, noisy, and intricate, reminding me of Converge in some ways.
+Arriving late, their guitarist quickly set up and joined them to play as a full band.
+All three members shared the responsibility of vocals, adding further complexity and detail to the act.
+Their sound was thick, noisy, and intricate, reminding me of the chaotic density of Converge in some ways.

 ![waxman](/images/waxman1.JPG)

 Chromatin’s set further cemented them as one of my favourite emerging skramz bands in the country right now.
-Partway through their set I had to quickly leave to carry my amp upstairs to the green room, and, as I walked back towards the space upstairs, their dense wall of sound bled through the floorboards and walls.
-Hearing them from a distance, slightly muffled, only reinforced their expansive and rich, layered sound.
+Partway through their set I had to quickly leave to carry my amp upstairs to the green room, and, as I made my way back, their dense wall of sound bled through the floorboards and walls.
+Hearing them from a distance, slightly muffled, only reinforced their expansive and richly layered sound.
 <br><br>
 Liam's performance as vocalist was characteristically engaging.
 As per usual, he quickly abandoned the stage to bring a physical element to their act, sharing the microphone and joining the mosh.